-How EFFECTIVE is State Oversight of Physicians?
+How Effective is Regulator Oversight of Physicians?

 The FSMB itself draws no conclusions about these statistics, but others do.
 Public Citizen, a consumer advocacy group, has used Federation data to rank state medical boards for more than 20 years.
 The group’s methodology is simple: it compares the number of serious disciplinary actions (license revocations, surrenders, suspensions and probation/restrictions) to the number of doctors in each state.
-In its 2012 report, the last based on FSMB data,1 Public Citizen reported there were 3.06 serious actions per 1,000 physicians, an 18% decline from the peak rate of 3.72 per 1,000 physicians in 2004.
+In its 2012 report, based on FSMB data, Public Citizen reported there were 3.06 serious actions per 1,000 physicians, an 18% decline from the peak rate of 3.72 per 1,000 physicians in 2004.

 Assuming that the more disciplinary actions a board takes, the better, the report ranks state medical boards from “best” to “worst.”
 The best are those with the highest number of serious disciplinary actions relative to physician population; the worst are those with the least.